Viridianum/issues-opportunities/README.md

 # Problem Statement and Opportunities

-## Description
-"Breaking barriers to renewable energy investments by unlocking untapped opportunities with blockchain."
+## Breaking barriers to renewable energy investments by unlocking untapped opportunities with blockchain.

 ---